 The jobs skills gap restricts economic growth because it limits access to talent, makes it harder for businesses to find workers who possess the right skill sets and increases the risk of overcrowding in already available sectors.

 This can be a particular problem in areas where new technologies are growing rapidly, like artificial intelligence (AI) and machine learning (ML), as these require highly specialized skillsets that most potential employees do not possess.

-The skills gap problem is real
+The problem of the skills gap

 Yes, this is becoming a tiring discussion with every thought leader pointing at who is “really” at fault.
 Education and technology get the brunt of the blame – politicians and policy makers claim that technology is moving too fast, whilst our education system lags behind.
 Yet these explanations are lacking in corroborating evidence and proposed solutions are ineffective.
 So unfortunately, this deadlock prevails.